mjftw/pluma-automation/README.md

 * `pluma-target.yml`: Defines the device setup and settings: hardware used, credentials, serial, ssh.

 The CLI provides the following sub commands:
-* `pluma.py tests`: Show a list of the tests available and in use from the configuration
+* `python3 -m pluma tests`: Show a list of the tests available and in use from the configuration
-* `pluma.py check`: Validates the device and tests definition
+* `python3 -m pluma check`: Validates the device and tests definition
-* `pluma.py run`: Run the tests defined for the device
+* `python3 -m pluma run`: Run the tests defined for the device
-* `pluma.py clean`: Remove build files and built executables
+* `python3 -m pluma clean`: Remove build files and built executables

 ### Device definition YAML
 The device definition file (pluma-target.yml) contains hardware and connectivity related information, used to interface and control the device.